 DNS entries are similar to entries in the telephone book.
 Usually, there are several entries for a domain.
 These entries contain, for example:

 - the IP address of the web server where the web page associated with the domain name is stored.

 - the IP address of the responsible mail server.

 When you enter a domain, the DNS returns the IP address of the web server.
 Your browser can then access the website with this address.

 There are several different types of DNS entries.
 Each type is responsible for a different task.
 All DNS record types are described below.

-In principle, the DNS works in such a way that when a domain is called up, the DNS record is searched, which returns the IP address of the responsible web server.
+In principle, the DNS works in a way that when a domain is called up, the DNS record which returns the IP address of the responsible web server is searched for.

-- So you enter a domain name in the browser.
+- You enter a domain name in the browser.

-- Then the browser checks if it has called the page before and has the corresponding DNS record locally in the cache.
+- Then the browser checks whether it has called up the page before and has the corresponding DNS record stored locally in the cache.

 - It is also possible that your ISP's DNS server has not saved the entry.
 Since there are so many websites, not every server can store all entries.
 The DNS server then makes a request to another of the DNS servers distributed around the world.
 This continues until one DNS server has stored the entry.

 - Then the entry is returned in the same order.
 Each DNS server that made a query in this process stores the record.

 - Finally, the IP address is passed to your browser and it can access the desired web page.